Richard C. Dorf

-Richard C. Dorf (born December 27, 1933, in the Bronx, New York City, died October 22, 2020) was a professor emeritus of management and electrical and computer engineering at the University of California, Davis.
+Richard C. Dorf (December 27, 1933, in the Bronx, New York City – October 22, 2020) was a professor emeritus of management and electrical and computer engineering at the University of California, Davis.
 He received his Ph.D. from the U.S. Naval Postgraduate School.
 Dorf was a Life Fellow of the IEEE for contributions to engineering education and control theory, and was a fellow of the American Society for Engineering Education.

 Career

 Research and academia

 Dorf researched and taught control systems, robotics, energy systems, technology management, entrepreneurship, innovation management, non-profit management, new venture management, venture capital management, and technology policy.
 He was also a consultant in engineering business development, and taught classes in the area as well.

 Author and editor

 Dorf was a prolific author and editor.
 He has authored 30 books, including several standard handbooks and textbooks of engineering.
 His latest book is called Technology Ventures: From Ideas to Enterprise and is co-authored with Professor Thomas Byers of Stanford University; the textbook is the first to thoroughly examine a global phenomenon known as "technology entrepreneurship".